 Does the doctor offer a patient portal?

 Since standard email is often considered not secure enough to protect patient privacy, most doctors are reluctant to communicate with you that way.
-Some doctors instead use patient portals for online communications.
+Most doctors instead use patient portals for online communications.
 The best portals allow you to send secure messages and questions to your doctor’s office and also let you make appointments, pay your bill, and access your electronic medical records.